Joe Bowden

-Joe Tarrod Bowden, III (born February 25, 1970) is a former American football linebacker in the National Football League for the Houston Oilers / Tennessee Oilers / Tennessee Titans and Dallas Cowboys.
-He played college football at the University of Oklahoma.
+Joe Tarrod Bowden, III (born February 25, 1970) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Houston Oilers / Tennessee Oilers / Tennessee Titans and Dallas Cowboys.
+He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Bowden attended North Mesquite High School in Mesquite, Texas, where he received All-American and All-state recognition.
 He accepted a football scholarship from the University of Oklahoma.
-He didn't play in his first year because of failing to meet the requirements of Proposition 48.
+Bowden did not play in his first year, as he failed to meet the requirements of Proposition 48.

-As a junior in 1990, he led the team in tackles with 116 (3 for loss), while making one interception, 4 passes defensed, one forced fumble and one fumble recovery.
-He gained All-American honors as a senior, while registering 127 tackles, 2 sacks and 2 interceptions (both returned for touchdowns).
-He finished his college career with 286 tackles (168 solo), 2 sacks, 3 interceptions, 6 passes defensed, 3 fumble recoveries and 2 forced fumbles.
+As a junior in 1990, Bowden led the team in tackles with 116 (three for loss), while making one interception, four passes defensed, one forced fumble and one fumble recovery.
+He gained All-American honors as a senior, while registering 127 tackles, two sacks and two interceptions (both returned for touchdowns).
+Bowden finished his college career with 286 tackles (168 solo), two sacks, three interceptions, six passes defensed, three fumble recoveries and two forced fumbles.